New York State Route 252: Designation and maintenance

 NY 252 was assigned in the early 1930s to the portion of its modern alignment east of Scottsville Road (current NY 383) in Chili.
 It was extended northwest to NY 33A and then-NY 251 (now NY 386) in the hamlet of Chili Center via Scottsville and Paul roads on January 1, 1949, replacing NY 198.
 In November 1955, NY 96 was realigned onto the new Eastern Expressway from Bushnell's Basin to East Rochester.
 Its former surface routing between the village of Pittsford and Bushnell's Basin became part of an extended NY 252.
 The west end of NY 252 was altered in the late 1950s to follow Ballantyne, Archer, and Beaver Roads between NY 33A and NY 383, while the east end was truncated back to Pittsford c.
 1961 when the Eastern Expressway was redesignated as I-490.
 The former routing of NY 252 along Paul Road was redesignated as NY 252A.

-Sometime between 1935 and 1952, Pittsford's and Henrietta's "Jefferson Avenue" (which served as the final stretch of 252) was changed from curving to the intersection with Brighton-Henrietta Townline & Winton Roads after terminating Pinnacle Road, to going an alternate route to end at John Street & Brighton-Henrietta Townline Road near RIT.
+Sometime between 1935 and 1952, Pittsford's and Henrietta's "Jefferson Avenue" (which served as the final stretch of 252) was changed from curving to the intersection with Brighton-Henrietta Townline and Winton Roads after terminating Pinnacle Road, to going an alternate route to end at John Street and Brighton-Henrietta Townline Road near RIT.
 Until the extension of Jefferson Avenue, 252 had followed Jefferson Avenue and Brighton-Henrietta Townline Road in their entireties.
 Between 1952 and 1971, Route 15 became transferred from the United States to the NYSDOT.
 At this time, a new and wider road was built called "Jefferson Road" over land around the existing Brighton-Henrietta Townline Road and Jefferson Avenue in order to directly connect Chili's Ballantyne Road directly to Marketplace Mall.
 A redesign of the intersection was Route 15 was built, making Route 15 an "exit" off of 252 or a way to do a U-turn on the growing road to the plazas around the Route 15 corridor.
 Since 1971, NY 252 follows this "Jefferson Road" alignment that was built to widen route between NY 383 and NY 15.